mahendradwipurwanto/javacodeapp_docs/README.md

 ## END POINT for JAVA CODE APP (TEAM A)
-> use this as references of JAVA CODE APP Project, this endpoint work both for web and mobile
+> use this as references of JAVA CODE APP Project, this endpoint made for mobile app

 *JavaCodeApp API*
 - **Version**: 1.0
-- **Accepts**: application/json, multipart/form-data
+- **Accepts**: application/json
 - **Responds With**: application/json

 - **Host**: https://javacode.ngodingin.com/api/